logdna/setup-chain-node/README.md

 Resolves lookup value.
 This function is generally used by actions to resolve values from the chain as it is executes.

-* If the input starts with a `#` symbol it is considered to be a lookup path and will return the requested value from internal state if found.
+* If the input is a string, and starts with a `#` symbol it is considered to be a lookup path and will return the requested value from internal state if found.
-* If the input starts with a `!` symbol it is considered a function call and will call any registered from the chain instance of store the result in internal state..
+* If the input is a string, and starts with a `!` symbol it is considered a function call and will call any registered actions from the chain instance and store the result in internal state.
 * If the input is an object, each key in the object will be resolved following the above rules
 * If the input is an array, each item in the array will be resolved following the above rules